MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 }
 ```

-### EvtTxQueueSetNotificationEnabled
+### EVT_TXQUEUE_SET_NOTIFICATION_ENABLED

-If there is no activity in EvtTxQueueAdvance the OS might stop calling your advance callback.
+If there is no activity in [*EVT_TXQUEUE_ADVANCE*](evt-txqueue-advance.md) the OS might stop calling your advance callback.
 When this happens it will call this event callback with TRUE to tell you should notify the OS whenever you're ready to make forward progress.
 In the code above it won't be necessary to handle this because we always complete the incoming packets.

-### EvtTxQueueCancel
+### EVT_TXQUEUE_CANCEL

 This event callback is called when the OS wants to delete the queue.
 This is not a state changing event callback, it simply hints your queue that it will be deleted soon, your advance callback might still be called after you receive this. <!--what should client do here-->

-### EvtRxQueueAdvance
+### EVT_RXQUEUE_ADVANCE

 In the new programming model there are no NET_BUFFER_LIST or NET_BUFFER pools.
 To get a descriptor to use to receive packets you need to retrieve one in your advance callback.
-Similar to the Tx case, to indicate that a receive is complete you are required to use this event callback, and both things work through the NET_RING_BUFFER.
-The following piece of code will just grab all the available Rx buffers and do nothing with them.
+Similar to the Tx case, to indicate that a receive is complete you are required to use this event callback, and both things work through the [*NET_RING_BUFFER*](net-ring-buffer.md).
+The following piece of code retrieves all the available Rx buffers and does nothing with them.

 ```ManagedCPlusPlus
 VOID